-The RAMUS Newsletter for May 2017 is now available.
-In this issue you will find the 2016 RAMUS Mentor of the year winners and information on Indemnity and Insurance for students.
+The RAMUS Newsletter for September 2017 is now available.
+In this issue you will find an update on the RAMUS tracking project and extracts from RAMUS mentor reports.

 Join RAMUS on Facebook!

 Joining the RAMUS Facebook group is a great way to stay connected with your RAMUS peers and to keep up to date with all the latest RAMUS happenings.

 Membership of the RAMUS Facebook group is voluntary.
 If you don’t wish to join, rest assured you won’t miss out on receiving information and news about RAMUS as we will continue to communicate with you through our usual channels.

 Current RAMUS scholars receive free online access to the Australian Journal of Rural Health (AJRH)